christinamaher/iEEG_LKM/README.md

 `preprocessing_utils.py`: This script contains functions for preprocessing iEEG data

-`stats_utils.py`: This script contains functions for performing statistical analyses on model output
+`stats_utils.py`: This script contains functions for fitting FOOOF/eBOSC models and performing statistical analyses on the output.

 `plotting_utils.R`: This script contains functions for visualizing results.